 If you have a homemade pie crust recipe that you love then definitely make that!
 I personally really enjoy making pie crusts and I have found this recipe to be one of my favorites.

-For gluten-free crust:
+For a gluten-free crust

 Gluten-free pie crusts can typically be found near the other pie crusts in the freezer section.
 If your store does not offer a gluten-free option, you can make your own using this recipe, or your favorite gluten-free pie crust recipe!

-How To Bake a Perfect Pie Every Time
+How to Bake a Perfect Pie Every Time

-The key to making an amazing pie with a tender, flaky crust is a very cold dough and a very hot oven.
-This is why it’s so important to keep your pie crust chilled at all times.
-Any time your dough starts to look or feel greasy put it in the fridge!
 Chill your dough for at least 15 minutes (30 is best!) after rolling it out and placing it in your pie dish, and again after crimping your edges with the design of your choice.
 This may feel like a waste of time but I promise it’s worth the extra effort!
 This ensures that the crimping around the edges of the pie stays in place and allows the crust to puff up and become flaky.

-Par-baking your crust will prevent the dreaded soggy bottom that can happen sometimes with pies.
-To par-bake your pie crust, you will need parchment paper and about 2 lbs of dried beans.
-You can buy pie weights if you prefer, but dried beans are available at just about any store and are pretty affordable!
+To do this, you’ll need parchment paper and about 2 pounds of dried beans.
+(You can buy pie weights if you prefer, but dried beans are available at just about any store and are pretty affordable!)
 I have a stash of pinto beans in my pantry that I use over and over again as my pie weights and they work perfectly fine.

 When to cut into your pecan pie:

-Storing this easy chocolate pecan pie
+How to store chocolate pecan pie

-You can freeze this pecan pie baked or unbaked for up to 3 months.
-If you decided to freeze it unbaked, freeze it for at least 3 hours on a baking sheet to allow the filling to set, then tightly wrap the pie in a few layers of plastic wrap and freeze.
-Thaw the pie in the fridge overnight and allow to come to room temperature before serving.
+If you decide to freeze it unbaked, freeze it for at least 3 hours on a baking sheet to allow the filling to set, then tightly wrap the pie in a few layers of plastic wrap and freeze.
+Thaw the pie in the fridge overnight and allow it to come to room temperature before serving.
 To bake the unbaked pie from frozen, add 15-20 minutes to the total bake time.

 And don’t forget to try our other delicious holiday recipes!